plmrlnsnts/commentator/readme.md

 You're supposed to be using a third-party comment system not this.

-But if you really need to, this package lets you add comments to your models.
+But if you really need to, this package lets you add comments to your Eloquent models.

-## Install
+## Installation

 ``` bash
 $ composer require plmrlnsnts/commentator